eliotn/interactive-twitch/README.md

 ## Acknowledgements

-Thank you to [CodeBreak](https://codebreak.srnd.org/) for inspiring me to do this project.# voting-app
+Thank you to [CodeBreak](https://codebreak.srnd.org/) for inspiring me to do this project.